omakasui/asdcontrol/README.md

+> [!NOTE]
+> This is a fork of asdcontrol that aims to maintain support, as the original project is now archived.

 # Apple Display Brightness Control
 A simple program to control the brightness of Apple thunderbolt displays (Pro Display XDR, Studio Display) on Linux.

-Based on acdcontrol by Pavel Gurevich.
+Based on acdcontrol by Pavel Gurevich and [asdcontrol](https://github.com/nikosdion/asdcontrol) by [nikosdion](https://github.com/nikosdion).

 ## Compiling